HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-social-history-assessement-intro.md

 <div markdown="1" class="new-content">

-﻿This profile sets minimum expectations for the [Observation] resource to record, search, and fetch retrieve observations that represent the questions and responses to form/survey and assessment tools such as the [Protocol for Responding to and Assessing Patients’ Assets, Risks, and Experiences (PRAPARE) Survey].
-This profile encompasses single, multipart, and derived responses.
-It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
+﻿This profile sets minimum expectations for the [Observation] resource to record, search, and fetch retrieve observations that represent simple observations made by an individual about a patient's social history status such as education, food insecurity, etc. Observations derived from a formal assessment tool or survey should use the [US Core Screening Response Observation Profile].
+It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile

 **Example Usage Scenarios:**

 The following are example usage scenarios for the US Core-Results profile:

--   Query for survey screening results for a patient.
+-   Query for social history results for a patient.
--  [Record or update] screening results results belonging to a Patient
+-  [Record or update] social history results results belonging to a Patient

 ### Mandatory and Must Support Data Elements